-$^{53.~\}mathrm{DX\text{-}}3125.007;$ Trial Tr.
+&lt;sup>53 DX-3125.007; Trial Tr.
 (Sweeney) 107:2-10, 234:3-238:12, 252:22-255:16.

-Other cross-platform innovations featured on Fortnite include cross-progression and cross-purchase or cross-wallet.
-Cross-progression allows users to access the same account and maintain their progress, regardless of the platform on which they play.
-Thus, for users who play Fortnite on multiple platforms, cross-progression is an important feature.
-54 Nevertheless, most Fortnite users play on a single platform.
-55 Cross-purchases allows Fortnite users to buy V-Bucks, or virtual currency, on one platform and spend them on another platform.
+is an important feature.
+Nevertheless, most Fortnite users play on a single platform.
+Cross-purchases allows Fortnite users to buy V-Bucks, or virtual currency, on one platform and spend them on another platform.
 Cross-purchases are not available on Sony or Nintendo platforms.
-56

-Fifth and finally, as evidenced above, Fortnite features gaming and non-gaming experiences.57 For instance, Party Royale allows players to watch movies or TV shows, attend concerts, and participate in global cultural events within the app itself.58Fortnite's capacity to bring people together has been particularly important during the COVID-19 pandemic.59 Notable events include:
+Fifth and finally, as evidenced above, Fortnite features gaming and non-gaming experiences.
+For instance, Party Royale allows players to watch movies or TV shows, attend concerts, and participate in global cultural events within the app itself.
+Fortnite's capacity to bring people together has been particularly important during the COVID-19 pandemic.
+Notable events include: